Kenyon College Visa Sponsorship Jobs USA

 Compensation and Benefits

 Salaries at Kenyon are competitive and commensurate with experience.
 In addition to an attractive salary, Kenyon offers benefits for employees and their family members.
-Children of employees are eligible for 100% tuition waivers at Kenyon, and through the Great Lakes Colleges Association, children of employees are eligible for 90% tuition waivers at nineteen other of the nation's finest liberal arts colleges.
+Children of employees are eligible for 100% tuition waivers at Kenyon, and through the Great Lakes Colleges Association, children of employees are eligible for 90% tuition waivers at twenty-two other of the nation's finest liberal arts colleges.

 We also offer health, dental and vision insurance, TIAA retirement, and many other benefits, including provisions for a spouse, families, and domestic partners.
 Details about benefits as well as conditions of employment are described more fully in our Staff Handbook.